Shelton1989/banking-app/README.md

 ## Introduction

+For ease of viewing, a live version can be viewed at [qdb.sheltonwilson.co.za](https://qdb.sheltonwilson.co.za/).

 The project is a simple user dashboard that satifies the following:
 1. Two Column layout with a fixed sidebar.
 2. Two routes named `dahsboard` and `settings`